mlandis/phyddle/README.md

 ./build.sh
 ```

 phyddle uses third-party simulators to generate training datasets.
-The standard workflow assumes that R, RevBayes, or BEAST v2.7.3 with MASTER v7.0.0 (plugin) is installed on your machine and be executed as a command from terminal.
+The standard workflow assumes that [R](https://cran.r-project.org) v4.2.2, [RevBayes](https://revbayes.github.io) v1.2.1, or [BEAST](https://www.beast2.org/) v2.7.3 with [MASTER](https://github.com/tgvaughan/MASTER) v7.0.0 (plugin) is installed on your machine and be executed as a command from terminal.
 The documentation explains how to configure R for use with phyddle.

 ## Quick start